psv-plugins-archive/fuckpsse/README.md

 2) Running PSM games you dont have a license for (dumper requires you to *RUN* the game in the first place!)
 3) PSM Dev or PSM Unity applications.

+How to unset system attribute (thanks vitashell)
+open CMD in the folder. type "attrib -S -H /S /D" and press enter.
+this'll un-set all the files and folders as SYSTEM
+probably not needed if you grab the files over FTP.

 Credits:
 Main Developer: SilicaAndPina
 PSM_Handle Help: [DOTS_TB](https://twitter.com/dots_tb)